A Wealth of Knowledge – AFR’s Cosima Marriner and Lucy Dean

 Dominant mood indicators

-The top 10 dominant moods are a mix of positive and negative emotions.
-The top 3 feelings are positive, with relaxed, calm and hopeful topping the list this month.
-Feelings of being frustrated, anxious and stressed are the 4th, 5th and 6th most dominant moods, with a relatively large increase in the proportion of Australians feeling frustrated as we move into the tail end of the year.
+The top 10 dominant moods are an equal mix of positive and negative emotions.
+The top 3 feelings are positive, with calm, relaxed and hopeful topping the list this month.
+Negative emotions follow though with anxious, stressed and frustrated the 4th, 5th and 6th positions.
+The lower half of the top 10 feelings are a mix including optimistic, safe, annoyed and unsure

 NOTE: For the best viewing experience on mobile, please view landscape.